 Find yourself a good permit guide.
 Fish with a guide that has the knowledge and passion for this difficult fish and one that enjoys the hunt and all the nuances that are associated with permit.
-There are a few species comparable to permit that require as much teamwork to be successful, which means that communication is key.
+A few species are comparable to permit that requires as much teamwork to be successful, which means that communication is key.

 The “Six P’s” – Prior Preparation Prevents Piss Poor Performance.
 Get in the habit of checking your excess fly line.
 Permit fishing can deliver very few opportunities in a day with long gaps between fish.
 Stay focused and always be ready.
-It’s not fair on your guide if he’s just poled you for an hour into the current and wind, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.
+It’s not fair on your guide if he’s just poled you into the current and wind for an hour, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.

 Once your eyes lock on a permit, NEVER EVER take your eyes off the prize.
 Looking down to check your fly line after you have seen a fish is a fatal mistake most of the time, as you never spot it again.